The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 The list of items gives me goosebumps: a confluence of history, priceless materials, and exquisite workmanship.

-And, at the same time, all a reminder that one day the crown is on your head, the next it’s being gawped at by an Englishman whose primary concern is whether he can justify eating a second chocolate mint ice cream later.
+And, at the same time, all a reminder that one day the crown is on your head, the next it’s being gawped at by an Englishman whose primary concern is whether he can justify eating a second mint chocolate ice cream later.

 If your lust for Imperial treasures remains unsatisfied, can I recommend the nearby Kunstkammer and Silberkammer collections.
 The Habsburgs were not short of a penny or two (though still managed to run up debts).